Graham's gudgeon

-Graham's gudgeon, Grahamichthys radiatus, is a species of goby of the family Thalasseleotrididae, the only member of the genus Grahamichthys.
+Graham's gudgeon (Grahamichthys radiatus; kuraihina or kurahina) is a species of goby of the family Thalasseleotrididae, the only member of the genus Grahamichthys.
 This species is found in rock pools and in the neritic zone, to 50 m in depth, where sand or mud is lies around and partially buries rocks, shells, or other objects.
 It is unusual for a goby, in that it lives in loose schools.

 Etymology

 The generic name is a compound formed from the surname Graham in honour of David H. Graham who wrote A Treasury of New Zealand Fishes which was published in 1953 and therefore is an allusion to this taxon being endemic to New Zealand and the Greek ichthys meaning "fish".